biocompute-objects/BCO_Documentation/content/_index.md

 ### The BioCompute Standard

-Because of the many different ways to organize data, a major goal of the BioCompute project is to build and maintain a formal standard through recognized, accredited standards setting organizations like the Institute for Electrical and Electronics Engineers (IEEE) and the International Standards Organization (ISO).
+The main goal of the BioCompute project is to build and maintain a formal standard through recognized, accredited standards setting organizations like the Institute for Electrical and Electronics Engineers (IEEE) and the International Standards Organization (ISO).
 A formal, consensus-based standard builds predictability and even more stability into the way in which bioinformatic methods are communicated.

 The standard, officially known as 2791-2020, has two parts: the standards document and the schema, which is maintained in an open source repository: